blosavio/trlisp/README.md

 |   |
 Δ   Δ</code></pre>
       <p>
-        Note that the tree structure of I combinator is designed to invoke &nbsp;Rule&nbsp;4, applying fork-stems, then immediately thereafter applies
+        Note that the tree structure of I&nbsp;combinator is designed to invoke &nbsp;Rule&nbsp;4, applying fork-stems, then immediately thereafter applies
-        &nbsp;Rule&nbsp;3, for fork-leaves to discard the second expression, returning &nbsp;exactly the argument. <em>The structure encodes the behavior.</em>
+        &nbsp;Rule&nbsp;3, for fork-leaves to discard the second expression, returning &nbsp;exactly the argument. <strong>The structure encodes the behavior.</strong>
       </p>
       <p>
-        The I combinator appears in many upcoming definitions, including a key &nbsp;role in defining Boolean entities.
+        The I&nbsp;combinator appears in many upcoming definitions, including a key &nbsp;role in defining Boolean entities.
       </p>
       <h3 id="Y-combinator">
         Y combinator